Package pygeodesy :: Module osgr

 • Osgr - Optional class to return the OSGR coordinate (Osgr) or None.

-• prec_Osgr_kwds - Optional truncate precision prec=ndigits and/or additional Osgr keyword arguments, ignored if Osgr is None.
+• prec_name_Osgr_kwds - Optional name=NN (str), optional truncate precision prec=ndigits and additional Osgr keyword arguments, ignored if Osgr is None.

 Returns: